su-mt4007/su-mt4007.github.io/lectures/week-4.md

 *Image from: https://kottke.org/21/07/a-history-of-regular-expressions-and-artificial-intelligence*

 Even if it does not make sense yet that is fine.
+You will get the hang of it when you start using it.

 ### Basic Syntax